Bosley railway station: History

-Bosley station remained open until passenger services were withdrawn from the northern end of the Churnet valley line (North Rode – Leek) in 1960.
-Freight services lasted until 1964 when they too were withdrawn and the track lifted.
+Bosley station remained open until passenger services were withdrawn from the northern end of the Churnet Valley line (North Rode – Leek) in 1960.
+Freight services lasted until 1964, when they too were withdrawn and the track was lifted.

+The site today

 Today, the station remains as a private residence and the church near it still remains active.
-The trackbed has been built on by industrial buildings.
-The trackbed can be traced on a map to Leek and Macclesfield.
+The trackbed has been built on by industrial buildings; it can be traced on a map to Leek and Macclesfield.